azenla/AppleCache/registration/README.md

 Cache registration is the process that is typically necessary for Apple devices to use the cache.

-Unfortunately, the request that registers the cache seems to be "signed".
+Unfortunately, the request that registers the cache seems to be signed.

-I did however figure out that the length of the signed payload is a Big Endian 32-bit integer before the payload.
-Still working out the signature format.

 ```text
 Registration URL: https://lcdn-registration.apple.com/lcdn/register